-Section number E Page8 MISSOURI OZARKS RURAL SCHOOLS ---------------- --- ------- ------------------------------- the teacher or the older students to transform into stew.
-26 The federal government had advocated hot lunches a decade earlier, but it took the widespread poverty of the Depression for schools to undertake the suggestion.
+Section number .
+E Page9 MISSOURI OZARKS RURAL SCHOOLS ------------------ --- ------- ------------------------------- poverty of the Depression for schools to undertake the suggestion.
 27 Traditionally poor areas, including the Ozarks, also benefitted from President Franklin D. Roosevelt's alphabet soup programs, such as receiving rehabilitation aid and Emergency Educational Program funds from the Federal Emergency Relief Administration.

 By 1944, Missouri ranked fifteenth in the nation in percentage of literacy, thirty-third in percentage of school-age children enrolled in school, and thirty-ninth in percentage of income spent for public schools.
 The state ranked third in the nation in number of one-room schools in operation, and this meant that a large proportion of school funds went for the salaries of one-room teachers with extremely large or small classes.
 The system was inefficient according to administrators.
-Legislation enacted in 1948 in Missouri sought to make schools more efficient by consolidating them.
+28 Legislation enacted in 1948 in Missouri sought to make schools more efficient by consolidating them.
 The legislature drew up laws which required counties to formulate and submit to the state plans for consolidation.
-Under these laws, the number of districts in the state dropped from more than 8000 to 4500 by 1952 and to 2600 by 1958.
-The Ozarks districts were reluctant to consolidate, however.
-From 1947 to 1954 some Ozarks counties did not consolidate any districts.
-Dent County finally drew its seventy-seven districts into three elementary schools and a high school in 1956.
+Under these laws, the number of districts in the state dropped from more than 8000 to 4500 by 1952 and to 2600 by The Ozarks districts were reluctant to consolidate, From 1947 to 1954 some Ozarks counties did not however. consolidate any districts.
+Dent County finally drew its seventyseven districts into three elementary schools and a high school in 1956.30 1956.
 In 1969, the Missouri legislature passed the final consolidation law, requiring all three-director rural schools to combine with other districts by 1972.
 Thus ended the rise and fall of the one-room school in Missouri.